 With over 500,000 loads of logs transported by truck each year in BC, log hauling is key to the success of the industry.
 Safe roads, vehicles and workers are vital to ensure everyone gets home safe - every day.

-Our log hauling resources contain links, information and tools aimed at reducing injuries and fatalities and improving the health and safety of workers as well as improving safety performance for Contractors and Licensees.
+Our log hauling resources and tools aim to reduce injuries and fatalities, to improve the health and safety of workers and to strengthen safety performance for Contractors and Licensees.

-We offer free Transportation Safety Resources including safety guidelines, brochures, stickers, posters, videos and more to help keep you safe on the road.
+We offer free Transportation Safety Resources including safety guidelines, brochures, stickers, posters and videos (such as Radio Use and Road Calling Procedures) to keep you safe on the road.

 Over the years, BCFSC Transportation Safety has worked with industry experts and advisory groups to develop programs, research studies and safety materials flagged as high-risk topics to log haulers.
-New Driver Training, Driver Fatigue, Phase Congestion and Load Securement are key areas of focus for driver safety.
+Professional Industry Driver Training, Professional Log Truck Driver Assessment and Endorsement, Driver Fatigue and Load Securement are key areas of focus for driver safety.

 The Professional Industry Driver Training Program